 We have bought lots of resources for all classes to access, although we have focused mainly on the Early Years Foundation Stage, Key Stage One and Lower Key Stage Two/Special Educational Needs intervention work.

 In each bag, there is a parent booklet, a set of laminated activity cards and a range of practical resources you can use to play games and help reinforce your child’s understanding of number at home.
-The Nursery and Reception sacks also have an additional ‘At Home’ activity box with simple activities to do when your child has only just started to use Numicon.
+We also have an additional ‘At Home’ activity box with simple activities to do when your child has only just started to use Numicon.
 The activity cards range in difficultly with 1.1 being easiest.
 All activities can reinforce and/or extend your child and you will quickly see what which activities are the right level to challenge your child.
 Please ask your class teacher about any concepts to focus on if you are unsure where to start.
 We have also attached the activity sheets below.

 We hope you enjoy using the Numicon resources and games at home!